MERKLE-TREE

 2. Padding attacks

-Merkle trees can be unbalanced as the number of leaves will often not be a power of two.
-A common technique is then to pad the tree in some way by adding "synthetic" missing children to internal nodes that do not have both of them (Fig. 2(a)).
-If done carelessly, this can potentially allow an attacker to replace the padding with real data that is equivalent to such padding (Fig. 2(b)), and again generate the same Merkle root from data that is different from what had been intended.
+If done carelessly, this can potentially allow an attacker to replace the padding with some fake data below that is equivalent to such padding (Fig. 2(b)), and again generate the same Merkle root from data that is different from what had been intended.

 Figure 2. (a) Original padded Merkle tree, and (b) a Merkle tree with the same root as the original built from a padding attack.